Rice football has their starting quarterback back. After fearing the worst, Shawn Stankavage will return to the field against Louisiana Tech.

 Although he’s been unable to play, Stankavage has been actively involved in meetings and with the team on the practice field.
 He’s been in the huddle alongside Evan Marshman and Wiley Green as they took their turns at the starter’s job.
 He’ll slide back into the QB1 spot moving forward.
 Tyner will be the backup with Green available if necessary.

 The offense has gone through quite the journey over the month Stankavage been unavailable.
 It’s started moving in the right direction once again thanks to big days from Austin Trammell and Aaron Cephus, but Stankavage remains confident the unit can and will get better.
 “There’s still more plays to be made,” he said, talking expectantly of what the on-field results could be as the unit grows.

 Stankavage knows he’s not the missing piece that will turn this offense around overnight, but he understands where this team has been and he remains confident in the direction they’re going.
 The process without the desired result is frustrating, but one win is all it will take to reenergize this program.
 “When you win, people start believing,” Stankavage said.
-“We’re close.”Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+“We’re close.”Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - The State of College Football: COVID-19 changes are on the way

 - BREAKING: Ivy League to announce cancellation of all fall sports

 - Buy Now: The Roost’s 2020 Rice Football Season Preview and C-USA Preview